uog-rcaas/hpc-workshop/PRACTICAL.md

 ```

 ## Job monitoring and resource efficiency
+To show off some monitoring options we will schedule a job that runs over a longer time and simulates compute work.

 Copy the monitoring example script from the workshop materials and have a look at it in your console.
 Every step of the script is described with a comment above:

 ```